Email Validation Testing: Test 9 Different Types of Emails

 • Links

-• Link in the email should redirect the user to the form submission page of the application as per the type of form user is required to submit
+• Link in the email should redirect the user to the form submission page of the application as per the type of form the user is required to submit

-• Once submitted, clicking on the link again should notify the user that form has already been submitted.
+• Once submitted, clicking on the link again should notify the user that the form has already been submitted.
 It should not allow the user to re-submit the form

 Survey Email